Jadeng62/H2H-frontend/README.md

    VITE_BASE_URL=http://localhost:3003
    ```

-5. **Start the Development Server**
+6. **Start the Development Server for Client-Side and Server-Side Repositories**
    ```bash
    npm run dev
    ```
-   Open your browser and go to `http://localhost:3003` to see the app in action.
+   Open your browser and go to `http://localhost:3000` to see the app in action!

+---